cybercatakna/Bot-Discord-Whitelist-/README.md

 ## License

-This project is private unless a license is added by the project owner.
+This is a public project; resale is prohibited.
+Please contact the developer if any errors occur.